akutzer/numpy_cnn/README.md

  You should definetly check [this amazing Library out](https://pytorch.org/) ;) luv u :*

  Also a great source for Convolutions and Optimizer were [the CS231n course notes](http://cs231n.github.io/)

+ To learn more about Transposed Convolutions: [Paper](https://arxiv.org/pdf/1603.07285.pdf) and [Animations](https://github.com/vdumoulin/conv_arithmetic)